 The compact disk, also known as the compact disc or quite simply the CD, was first introduced in 1982 when the digital audio CD was released into the marketplace.
 The acceptance was slow initially as this was a technology that was totally different than what people were used to.

 A compact disc can store any type of digital information.
 It provides fast random access to the information.
-When it was introduced, its storage capacity at 650 MB and later 700 MB was considered very high, especially because it was being compared to the floppy diskette which could store only 1.44 MB.
+When it was introduced, its storage capacity was 650 MB.
+Later the 700 MB capacity CD was introduced and this disc was considered to be very high capacity, especially because it was being compared to the floppy diskette which could store only 1.44 MB.